-The problems facing many looking to China’s public health system are all related to the above challenges:
+The problems facing many looking to China’s public health system are all related to the below challenges:

-- A common inability to seek the same physician for your care; and
+- A common inability to seek the same physician for your care

-- An overall dissatisfaction with the quality of healthcare
+- Overall dissatisfaction with the quality of healthcare

 For the government, cost control methods are being developed in order to curb health expenditure and relieve hospital budgets, tighter regulations are being introduced to protect patients against unnecessary treatments and pharmaceuticals, as well as modernizing of facilities and services in order to grow the capacity of the sector to handle the coming demands of China’s population.

 Private medical insurance, however, is being viewed by many as a faster, more direct way of overcoming these public health sector barriers without waiting for the long term effects of the Chinese government’s reforms to take place.

 Private health insurance can help people seeking medical care in China by granting them access to the private hospital system.
 Virtually all China health insurance plans use private facilities due to having next to no wait times, internationally trained staff, a high standard of service, and generally superior facilities when compared with their public counterparts.

 Why might you need health insurance?
 Because the costs associated with private facilities can be extremely expensive.
 At a private or international hospital, people can pay between RMB 700 to RMB 2,000 to visit a general practitioner (GP), with procedures for things like an emergency surgency costing as much as RMB 700,000.
 Hopeful parents should also be aware that maternity costs at a private hospital can exceed RMB 100,000.